 - The balance sheet shows the assets and liabilities.
 The firm is considered to be solvent if the realizable value of all assets is greater than liabilities.

-- Cash flow shows the cash transactions that helps in identifying the firm’s capacity to meet short term obligations
+- Cash flow shows the cash transactions that help identify the firm’s capacity to meet short-term obligations.

 How to Calculate?

-Solvency ratio measures whether the cash flows are sufficient to meet short term and long term obligations.
-The higher the ratio, the better the position of a firm with regard to meeting obligations whereas a lower ratio shows the greater the possibility of default by the firm.
+The solvency ratio measures whether the cash flows are sufficient to meet short-term and long-term obligations.
+The higher the ratio, the better the firm’s position with regard to meeting obligations, whereas a lower ratio shows the greater the possibility of default by the firm.

 Net after-tax income= Net income + non-cash expenses

-A ratio higher than 20% is considered to be good, but again it varies from industry to industry.
+A ratio higher than 20% is considered good, but it varies from industry to industry.

 Let’s say that Mr.X is planning to invest in a company.
 He doesn’t know how to make the decision.
-He asked one of his planner, he suggested considering the solvency of the company.
-So The planner on behalf of Mr. X checks the net worth.
-The net worth of the company is positive and it signifies that the company has sufficient assets to meet the obligations.
+He asked one of his planners, and he suggested considering the solvency of the company.
+So The planner, on behalf of Mr. X, checks the net worth.
+The company’s net worth is positive, and it signifies that the company has sufficient assets to meet its obligations.

-Thus, the solvency evaluated the firm’s capacity to manage the long term obligation and timely fulfill all the debts.
-In order to judge the firm’s ability to grow and sustain in the market, solvency check is one of many good parameters.
-The better the solvency of the firm is the better they will meet all the obligation timely.
-The prospective lenders should use the solvency to judge the creditworthiness of a firm before lending the credit.
+Thus, the solvency evaluated the firm’s capacity to manage the long-term obligation and timely fulfill all the debts.
+In order to judge the firm’s ability to grow and sustain itself in the market, a solvency check is one of many good parameters.
+The better the solvency of the firm is, the better it will meet all the obligations timely.
+The prospective lenders should use solvency to judge the creditworthiness of a firm before lending the credit.